 The Smitten Kitchen Cookbook by Deb Perelman

-A devoted Smitten Kitchen follower, I pre-ordered this cookbook from Amazon months ago.
-When I received an email saying it had finally shipped I couldn’t wait for it to arrive on my doorstep.
+A devoted Smitten Kitchen follower, after pre-ordering this and receiving an email saying it had finally shipped, I couldn’t wait for it to arrive on my doorstep.
 Then I stayed up way too late reading through a new section each night.
 My half-asleep husband would mumble something like, “Are you going to turn the light off soon?” to which I’d promise, “Just one more recipe!”
 Novels, shmovels.
 Give me a cookbook any day of the week.

 My Bread: The Revolutionary No-Work, No-Knead Method by Jim Lahey

 At right around $20, this book has easily paid for itself in the years I have owned and baked from it.
 I no longer buy rustic, artisan-style loaves from the store because I can pull them out of my own oven for less than a dollar each.
 And that’s for a hefty 2.5 pound loaf!
 At a savings of $3-5 per loaf from what I would pay in the grocery store, this book paid for itself in about 5 loaves of bread.
 And I have baked way more than that.

 Frugal Living NW featured recipe: Basic No-Knead Bread